-OFI LUX has appointed Société Générale S.A. as securities lending agent of the sub fund that engage in securities lending.
+The Management Company has appointed Société Générale S.A. as securities lending agent of the Sub-Funds that engage in securities lending.
 The net income earned from securities lending operations by the relevant Sub-Fund is due to the securities lending agent up to 30%.